 Location: Fellowship Hall, St. Mark's Lutheran Church, 3051 Putnam Blvd., Pleasant Hill CA 94523

-Advance enrollment required: email Steve Donelan.
+Advance enrollment required: email Steve Donelan and register online at the NSP web site.
 Visiting patrollers

 your name, patrol, and NSP number in your message.

 This is a traditional refresher, so bring the completed open book test from Ski Patrol Magazine (summer issue) and your

 patrol pack, and your OEC card for instructor signature.
 We'll be using stethoscopes and BP cuffs for patient

 assessment, so please bring yours if you have them.
 PNSP and LANSP

 patrollers bring a check for your dues if you have not yet paid them.

 Complete the OEC Workbook, printed in the summer issue of Ski Patrol